LoopingLena/MYFUN_experiment-paper_growthrate_grassdominance/README.md

 To start, open the R scripts and follow the comments there step by step.

-Script1 refers to preparatory analysis to estimate seedling biomass at the beginning of the experiment: "allometrias.R" Script2 refers to the data analysis of growth rates over the course of the experiment, growth rate estimates being based also on seedling biomass.
+Script1 refers to preparatory analysis to estimate seedling biomass at the beginning of the experiment: "biomassa_allometrias_without_outliers.R"

+Script2 refers to the data analysis of growth rates over the course of the experiment, growth rate estimates being based also on seedling biomass: "experiment_data_analysis_publication.R".

 References datasets have integrated the estimates of script 1 already and are ready to be run.

 The datasets used in the code and associated meta data are available as csv. format in the zenodo project, with DOI = 10.5281/zenodo.17616471.